-Our fleet of eight pilot gigs is berthed in several locations.
+Our fleet of pilot gigs is berthed in several locations.
 These gigs are working vessels, and are seasonally housed in Burlington, Basin Harbor, and Vergennes, on Otter Creek.
-The latest gig is Firefly, built this spring by students from the Diversified Occupations program from the Hannaford Career Center in Middlebury, and Catamonts Program at Mount Abraham in Bristol, VT.
+We have been building these boats with regional students since .

 Brief History of Pilot Gigs